Khaled-Mahmmoud/MyCompetitiveProgramming/Geometry/Lines Problems/A _ Check 2 line segments intersect.md

-# check if two given line segments intersect?
+# Check if two given line segments intersect?

 Two segments (p1,q1) and (p2,q2) intersect if and only if one of the following two conditions is verified